ErpNetDocs/info/information/try-our-system.md

 > [!Warning]
 >
-> In addition to well established and fully functional system features, functionalities, and modules, TestDB offers access to new ones **that are still in developmental, testing, or other stage of the design process**.
+> In addition to well-established and fully functional system features, functionalities, and modules, TestDB offers access to new ones **that are still in developmental, testing, or other stage of the design process**.
 >
 > Such components of the system **are unfinished or in beta phase**.
 > They may generate **warning and error messages**, **crash** without any prior signs, or even completely **fail to work**.